AdobeDocs/workfront.en/help/administration-and-setup/manage-workfront/configure-proofing/create-manage-automated-workflow-templates.md

     </tr>
    </tbody>
   </table> </li>
- <li value="6"> <p>If the <span>proofs</span> that will use this template are always sent to the same people in the stage, add them here so that users don't have to add them every time they create a <span>proof</span>..</p> <p> Choose each person's <span class="bold">Role</span> on the <span>proofs</span> that will use this template and the <span class="bold">Email alerts</span> you want the user to receive when working on <span>proofs</span> that use this template. </p> <p>For information about roles on a <span>proof</span>, see <a href="../../../administration-and-setup/manage-workfront/configure-proofing/configure-default-proofing-roles.md" class="MCXref xref">Configure default proofing roles</a>.
-For information about <span>proof</span> email alerts, see the section <a href="../../../workfront-proof/wp-emailsntfctns/email-alerts/config-email-notification-settings-wp.md#configur" class="MCXref xref">Configure proof defaults for a user</a> in the article&nbsp;<a href="../../../workfront-proof/wp-emailsntfctns/email-alerts/config-email-notification-settings-wp.md" class="MCXref xref">Configure email notification settings in Workfront Proof</a>.</p> <p>Each user can be added to only one stage.
+ <li value="6"> <p>If the proofs that will use this template are always sent to the same people in the stage, add them here so that users don't have to add them every time they create a proof..</p> <p> Choose each person's <span class="bold">Role</span> on the proofs that will use this template and the <span class="bold">Email alerts</span> you want the user to receive when working on proofs that use this template. </p> <p>For information about roles on a proof, see <a href="../../../administration-and-setup/manage-workfront/configure-proofing/configure-default-proofing-roles.md" class="MCXref xref">Configure default proofing roles</a>.
+For information about proof email alerts, see the section <a href="../../../workfront-proof/wp-emailsntfctns/email-alerts/config-email-notification-settings-wp.md#configur" class="MCXref xref">Configure proof defaults for a user</a> in the article&nbsp;<a href="../../../workfront-proof/wp-emailsntfctns/email-alerts/config-email-notification-settings-wp.md" class="MCXref xref">Configure email notification settings in Workfront Proof</a>.</p> <p>Each user can be added to only one stage.
 You can add as many users as you want to a stage.</p> <note type="tip">
    You can drag and drop reviewers names between stages on the stages diagram.
 Available stages are highlighted in blue.
   </note> </li>
  <li value="7"> <p>Repeat the two previous steps for any other stages you want to add to the template.</p> <p>At the top of the <span class="bold">Workflow</span> section, you can see a diagram of the Automated Workflow you are setting up.
 As you continue to add stages, they appear on the diagram with lines showing the dependencies between them.
 You can click on a stage in the diagram to view the settings for that stage.</p> <p>If you don't need to see the diagram, you can click <span class="bold">Hide Diagram</span>.</p> </li>